jxhuangphys/NEU_COS_dissertation_template/README.md

 # NEU_COS_dissertation_template
 The Ph.D.
-Dissertation LaTeX Template for College of Science at Northeastern University.
+Dissertation LaTeX Template for College of Science students at Northeastern University.